aswolniewicz/captainCool/README.md

 ## Project Title:
 Captain Cool

+## Description
+A fun arcade-style javascript single-player game built on HTML5 Canvas.
+Become captainCool and exlore the cobblestone streens of codetown USA, learning the fundamentals of coding as you complete levels.

 ## How To Run:
 Click this link to access the deployed version of our game: http://captaincool.herokuapp.com